-Windows Malware Techniques
+Windows Malware Techniques (WINMAL)

 User mode malware on Windows is ubiquitous and custom user mode implants are used regularly in red-team engagements.
 Knowledge of the latest malware techniques helps red teamers improve their custom tooling, malware analysts in taking apart malware, and anti-malware solution developers in designing behavioral solutions to detect malicious activity.